A7medAbdien/TwitterPro/README.md

 # Analysis

-We have main four doorframes:

-1. User Tweets
-2. User Replies
-3. User Likes
-4. Following Likes
-5. Followings (will not be analyzed)

 I will be trying to answer main nine questions as a stoker:

 1. What user tweet about?
 (Bar Chart TF)